CalvinHartwell/canonical-kubernetes-rancher/README.md

 The workloads interface can also be used to destroy, reprovision, clone and perform many other tasks on workloads running on Kubernetes.

+### Deploying a Workload with Service and Ingress Rules

+Typically a workload on-top of Kubernetes should be run with Ingress Rules and Services.
+The Rancher interface allows us to easily define, manipulate and create these Kubernetes constructs.

+We will start by deploying a new

 ### Deploying a Workload with Rancher Catalog

 **_*Please note: The example here is not working but it is being worked on._**